oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/simple-add/README.md

 | Optimized for      | Description
 |:---                |:---
 | OS                 | Ubuntu* 18.04 <br> Windows* 10
-| Hardware           | GEN9 or newer <br> Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA (Intel® PAC with Intel® Arria® 10 GX FPGA)
+| Hardware           | GEN9 or newer <br> Intel® Agilex®, Arria® 10, and Stratix® 10 FPGAs
 | Software           | Intel® oneAPI DPC++/C++ Compiler

 > **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for CPU, GPU, FPGA emulation, generating FPGA reports and generating RTL for FPGAs, there are extra software requirements for the FPGA simulation flow and FPGA compiles.
 >